oracle/coherence/README.md

 </dependencies>
 ```
 <!-- The links produce 404 error, using https worked -->
-You can also procure it from the official [Docker site](https://hub.docker.com/_/oracle-coherence-12c).
+You can also get Coherence from the official [Docker site](https://hub.docker.com/_/oracle-coherence-12c).
-For other language clients, use [C++](http://github.com/oracle/coherence-cpp-extend-client) and
+For other language clients, use [C++](https://github.com/oracle/coherence-cpp-extend-client) and
-[.NET](http://github.com/oracle/coherence-dotnet-extend-client) and for the non-community
+[.NET](https://github.com/oracle/coherence-dotnet-extend-client) and for the non-community
 edition, see [Oracle Technology Network](https://www.oracle.com/middleware/technologies/coherence-downloads.html).

 ## <a name="overview"></a>Coherence Overview
 <!--Suggestion "Overview of Coherence or simply "Overview"  -->
-Coherence provides a fundamental service that is responsible
+First and foremost, Coherence provides a fundamental service that is responsible
-for all facets of clustering and is a common denominator / building block for all other Coherence services.
+for all facets of clustering and is a common denominator / building block for all
+other Coherence services.
 This service, referred to as 'service 0' internally,
 ensures that the mesh of members is maintained and responsive, taking action to collaboratively
 evict, shun, or in some cases, voluntarily depart the cluster when deemed necessary.

-As members join and leave the cluster, other Coherence services are notified, thus enabling those services to react accordingly.
+As members join and leave the cluster, other Coherence services are notified,
+thus enabling those services to react accordingly.

- Note: This part of the Coherence product has been in production for more than 10 years, being the subject of some extensive and imaginative testing.
-While it has been discussed here it certainly is not something that customers, generally, interact with directly but is valuable to be aware of . <!--Not clear what the last sentence means here. -->
+> Note: This part of the Coherence product has been in production for more that 10 years,
+>       being the subject of some extensive and imaginative testing.
+While this feature has
+>       been discussed here, it certainly is not something that customers, generally,
+>       interact with directly, but is valuable to be aware of.
+!--Suggestion: should be say "important" instead of "valuable"?  -->

-Coherence services build on top of the clustering service.
+Coherence services build on top of the cluster service.
 The key implementations to be aware of are PartitionedService, InvocationService, and ProxyService.

 <!--Suggestion: Better to provide a second level heading to provide a break for readability.
 "Coherence Cache" or "Feature of Cohrence Cache" or any relevant title-->
 In the majority of cases, customers deal with caches.
-A cache is represented by a an implementation of `NamedCache<K,V>` and is used by Coherence customers as a system-of-record rather than a lossy store of data.
-A cache is hosted by a service, generally the PartitionedService, and is the entry point to store, retrieve, aggregate, query, and stream data.
+A cache is represented by
+an implementation of `NamedCache<K,V>`.
+Cache is an unfortunate name, as many
+Coherence customers use Coherence as a system-of-record rather than a lossy
+store of data.
+A cache is hosted by a service, generally the PartitionedService,
+and is the entry point to store, retrieve, aggregate, query, and stream data.

 Cache provides a number of features:
 <!-- It would improve readability if we present the following information in a table - Functional features and Non Functional Features-->